In 2017, the Webmeister comments:

 The regeneration of the Greenwich Peninsula promises to be one of the most innovative and forward-thinking projects in the UK.
 Due to its importance for the Millennium celebrations, it is set to have a high profile at national and even international levels.
 As part of the development of the Greenwich Peninsula, Sainsbury’s is developing Britain’s first ‘low-energy’ foodstore close to the proposed Millennium Village.

 The principle of using the land for food and non-food retailing was first established when Greenwich Borough Council gave an outline planning consent to former site owner, British Gas, in December 1996.
 Sainsbury’s then submitted planning details to Greenwich Borough Council relating to that outline consent.
 Sainsbury’s submission followed a successful bid in a competitive tender run by the owners of the Greenwich Peninsula, English Partnerships – the Government’s urban regeneration body Sainsbury’s was selected as the preferred developer of the site from amongst several of the UK’s leading food retailers.
 As well as bringing a foodstore to the Greenwich Peninsula, Sainsbury’s is also building a Homebase store as part of the associated non-food retail developments (Comet and Jewsons).

-Greenwich Council approved details of two stores in January 1999 and Sainsbury’s began construction immediately.
+Greenwich Council approved details of the two stores in January 1999 and Sainsbury’s began construction immediately.